SanliFaez/FAIR-Battery/README.md

 _Software for Battery Testing_

 We have developed an open-srouce python code that works on any major computer platform.
-You can check the installation guide and further documentation on [link to read the docs]
+You can check the installation guide and further documentation on [readthedocs](https://fair-battery.readthedocs.io/en/latest/index.html).

 The software is a fork of the Labphew project: https://github.com/SanliFaez/labphew.